kailash-manasarovar/statement/docs/timeline/2023/september.md

 - I still don't realize at this time that the gang stalkers, Domingo and his accomplices, intend nothing less than my total destruction.
 - I wonder what they've been told about me that would make them so eager to terrorize me, or whether it's just something they enjoy doing to random people (women and girls) from time to time.
-- I wrote the sentence previous before I even knew myself that they had all been told, and shown even, that I had been in gang-rape porn from 1989.
+- I wrote the last sentence before I even knew myself that they had all been told, and shown even, that I had been in gang-rape porn from 1989.
 - I believe there is a cultural abuse of women in Spain that everyone is familiar with and happy to take part in, and I believe that's what Alfonso thought was going on.
 - At some point, he must have realized that there was far more at stake.
-- I wonder if he became aware of the sexual grooming that I experienced with the trumpet teacher, things going on at the conservatory, and the constant danger to minors especially girls.
+- I wonder if he became aware of the sexual grooming that I experienced with the trumpet teacher, seriously dodgy things going on at the conservatory, and the constant danger to minors especially girls.
 - Alfonso's face came up on the `@jctot19` search results after I left my studies in fear for my life.

 ![Alfonso](../../content/images/harmony-teacher.png)

+- I saw this pic still there very recently, in 2025.
 - Although he was persuaded initially to take part in the gang-stalking, he seemed reluctant as it continued on, and when I told him I was leaving because I was in fear of my life, he seemed to have some humanity towards me.
 - Hackers called him a 'brat' online.
-- That's a very British term to use and I assume came from the Smiths.
+- That's a very British term to use and I assume it came from the Smiths.
 - I was alarmed to see his face in google searches like this.
 He looks scared.

 ## Piano classes